 This will help build a vibrant and sustainable community.

-The new homes, together with the generous public parks, new primary school, community centre, pedestrian bridges, links to Metropolitan open space and high-quality architecture will build upon the early phases of the regeneration already completed by Barratt Metropolitan.
+The proposed new homes, together with the generous public parks, new primary school, community centre, pedestrian bridge, links to Metropolitan open space and high-quality architecture will build upon the early phases of the regeneration already completed by BMLLP.